fanr1r/ABN-7-book-listing-app/README.md

 # ABN-7-book-listing-app

-App within I created an app to guide a user around Kiel, the capital of Schleswig-Holstein.
+Created an app to list the published books on a given topic using the Google Books API.
 This project is part of the Android Basics Nanodegree by Udacity & Google.

 # Pre-requisites